DOSull/Spatial-Analysis-and-Modelling/labs/point-pattern-analysis/01-ppa-in-spatstat.Rmd

 ```

 Notice that the plot titles default to the same as the variable names, so you may want to use more descriptive titles.
 You do this using the `main=”My plot title”` option, like this:

 ```{r}
 par(mfrow=c(1,1))
 plot(ce, main="Cell centers")
 ```

 ## A tour of different point pattern analysis methods

-The analysis methods we’ve looked at in class and in the readings are covered in each of the sections below.
+The analysis methods we've looked at in class and in the readings are covered in each of the sections below.

 ### Quadrat counting

 As discussed quadrat counting is a rather limited method, and the spatstat implementation is accordingly a bit limited, because the method is not much used.
 In any case, here it is below.
 Shown here for the cells data at three different resolutions.

 ```{r}
 par(mfrow=c(1,3))